DH9GMB/balefire/src/content/docs/blocking/Method/dns-hijacking.md

  - Go to [Google DNS](https://dns.google/)
  - Type in the domain name of the website you have trouble accessing
  - Open “Command Prompt” (Windows) / Terminal (Linux, macOS)
- - Type “nslookup domain.name.of.the.website.com”
+ - Type `nslookup example.com`
  - Check the IP address(es) returned by nslookup and by dns.google web service

 Results interpretation:
 >
  - If the IP addresses are different, this could be the case of DNS hijacking.
- - If you see the informational block page when accessing the website, try to open IP address you got with “nslookup” with the browser, in form of http://ip.address.here
+ - If you see the informational block page when accessing the website, try to open IP address you got with “nslookup” with the browser, in form of `http://123.456.67.8`
  - If you see the same block page, this is DNS hijacking.

 Circumvention solutions: